alyssacabading/IOSInstagramCloneApp/README.md

 This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.

-Time spent: 5 hours spent in total.
+Time spent: 5 hours spent in total

 ## User Stories